 Agile Transformation Strategy

 The strategy for an Agile Transformation comes from knowing where your organization is today and where you need to go.
-There are two dimensions which need to be considered when answering this question.
+There are two dimensions that need to be considered when answering this question.

 First, you should consider what your company values in terms of planning.
 How much do you value predictable delivery vs the ability to adapt to change?
 While most organizations value both, there is a trade-off.

 The second thing to consider is what your customer’s value from a planning perspective.
 Are you trying to figure out what your customer wants, what we call an emergent ecosystem or are you focused on making and meeting commitments, what we call a convergent ecosystem?

 When plotted along the axis of a 2×2 matrix, we get four quadrants which can be used to evaluate where your organization is today and to decide where you need to go to get the business benefits you’re after.

 The path to adaptive-emergence, often runs through the predictive-convergent quadrant, through the adaptive-convergent quadrant, and finally to the adaptive-emergent quadrant.
 The process centers around forming teams, defining an Agile governance model, and identifying and baselining metrics the company cares about.
 Also, using those metrics over time to measure and track improvement.

 Your Agile Transformation Strategy will ultimately depend upon the value system of your organization and the value system of the customers your organization serves.

 Learn More About